Supporters at a Race for Life event.

 But this progress simply wouldn’t have been possible without animal research.

 And it’s a legal requirement in this country that all new drugs (not just cancer drugs) must be tested in animals before they’re given to people, to make sure that they’re safe to use.

 Our research is entirely supported by public donations, and cancer patients are at the heart of everything we do.
-We understand not everyone agrees with animal research, but it’s crucial to make sure more people survive this terrible disease.
+We understand not everyone agrees with animal research, but currently it’s crucial to make sure more people survive this terrible disease.

 What animal research does Cancer Research UK do?

 Much of our work doesn’t involve animals, and wherever it’s possible our researchers rely on other methods.
 Some use cells taken from human tumours, others study cell processes in yeast or bacteria, and some use computer models to study cancer.

 But for many of our scientists working to beat cancer, animal research is an essential part of their jobs.
 In some areas there’s simply no other way to get the information needed to make progress against the disease.

 Many of our scientists need to study cells and processes in living organisms.
-Some of them use flies, fish, worms and yeast because these are good models for studying aspects of how human cells behave.
+Some of them use flies, fish, worms and yeast because these can give scientists a good idea of how human cells behave.

-But for other research it’s essential to use mammals (like mice or rats), because the complex interactions between cells and tissues in the human body can’t be modelled using simpler, non-mammalian animals.
+But for other research it’s essential to use mammals – most commonly mice or rats – because the complex interactions between cells and tissues in the human body can’t be mimicked with simpler, non-mammalian animals.
 Mice are remarkably similar to humans in terms of their genetic make-up, so studying them helps us understand cancer in humans.